 Non-Degree Seeking and Special Status Students

-Individuals may seek admission to UNF in a non-degree seeking or special status for one semester by submitting an application for admission and a $30 application fee to the Office of Admissions by the appropriate deadline for the desired semester.
-Upon admission, the student may register for one term in a non-degree seeking / special student category.
+Individuals may seek admission to UNF as a non-degree seeking or special student by submitting an application for admission and a $30 application fee to the Office of Admissions by the appropriate deadline for the desired semester.
 Please note the following information about non-degree seeking and special status students

 - First-time-in-college freshmen are prohibited from enrolling as non-degree seeking / special students.

-- Non-degree seeking / special status are not eligible to receive Financial Aid.
+- Non-degree seeking / special student status are not eligible to receive Financial Aid.

 - Non-degree seeking / special students wishing to continue at UNF beyond one term must apply as a degree-seeking student.
-Successful completion of coursework in a non-degree status does not guarantee admissions to the University.
+Successful completion of coursework in a non-degree or special student status does not guarantee admissions to the University.

 - Certain courses may require permission from the instructor prior to registration.